-The selected performance measures aim to ensure that the Corporation's transformation strategy is deployed as expected, while maintaining financial performance of the Corporation through profitable organic growth, as well as making conscientious use of the Corporation's capital.
+The selected performance measures aim to ensure that the Corporation's transformation strategy continues to be deployed as expected, while maintaining financial performance of the Corporation through profitable organic growth, as well as making conscientious use of the Corporation's capital.

-Since the 2014 fiscal year, all PSUs granted represent generally one-half of the total grant.
-The Committee may choose to grant to certain executives deferred performance based units (DPSUs) in replacement of PSUs in order to assist them in achieving their share ownership requirements.
+PSUs granted represent generally one-half of the total grant.
+The Committee may choose to grant to certain executives deferred performance based share units (DPSUs) in replacement of PSUs in order to assist them in achieving their share ownership requirements.

-Grants during the 2018 Fiscal Year
+Grants during the 2019 Fiscal Year

-On January 9, 2018 a total of 259,710 share units were granted to 34 persons, of which 116,665 were performance based (PSUs), 9,882 were deferred performance based (DPSUs), 133,163 were retention based (RSUs) and 2,206 vested deferred share units (DSUs) were granted in connection with the conversion of annual short term incentive compensation.
-On January 10, 2019 a total of 422,741 share units were granted to 45 individuals and 69,231 vested deferred share units were granted in connection with the conversion.
+On January 10, 2019 a total of 450,122 share units were granted to 45 persons, of which 146,210 were performance based (PSUs), 61,322 were deferred performance based (DPSUs), 215,209 were retention based (RSUs) and 27,381 vested deferred share units (DSUs) were granted in connection with the conversion of annual short term incentive compensation.
+On February 28, 2019 a total of 4,176 share units were granted to two persons, of which 504 were performance based share units (PSUs), 1,584 were deferred performance based (DPSUs), and 2,088 were retention based (RSUs).
+On June 6, 2019 a total of 65,442 share units were granted to two persons, of which 32,721 were deferred performance based (DPSUs), 32,721 were retention based (RSUs).